 ALBERTA ECOTRUST ENVIRONMENTAL GRANT PROGRAM

-Thank you for your interest in our Grant Program.
-As of October 31st we are no longer accepting applications for Major Projects of Community Grants.
-New timelines for applying will be posted here in early 2018.
-We highly recommend all interested parties contact our grant team before you begin the application process to ensure fit.
+We highly recommend all interested parties contact our grant team with a 1-2 sentence project summary or to schedule a chat before you begin the application process to ensure fit.
 You can reach the grants team by emailing [email protected] or by calling 1-800-465-2147.

 About Our Grant Program

 Alberta Ecotrust funds the people and projects working on Alberta’s most pressing environmental issues.
 We accomplish this primarily by investing in Alberta environmental non-governmental organizations to more effectively deliver programs, projects, and results that advance their environmental missions within our issue priorities.

 Please review the deadlines for each of these grants and mark your calendar appropriately.
 For Major Projects and Community Grants, all of the application information, including eligibility, guidelines, and the online application portal are posted on this page.